Using A Password Manager Or Moving To A New One

 Pin the extension

-Pinning the browser extension will ensure that it’s easily accessible each time you open your browser.
+Pinning the browser extension ensures that it remains easily accessible each time you open your browser.
 The procedure differs based on which browser you are using:

 - In Chrome, select the Extensions icon next to the address bar and select the Pin icon next to Bitwarden: